Kaspersky Password Manager Review 2023

 Features

-Kaspersky Password Manager is but one of the many programs in Kaspersky's portfolio.
+Kaspersky Password Manager is one of the many programs in Kaspersky's portfolio.
 As such, it provides a solid range of features without attempting to mimic competitors like Dashlane or 1Password who lead the market in this area.
-With that said, nearly everything that we look for in a password manager was present.
+With that said, it has just about everything that we expect a password manager to offer.

 Password Check

-When using password check, the program lists your compromised passwords, in order of their weakness, making it clear that any vulnerabilities detected should be rectified immediately.
-Using data from Have I Been Pwned? , the program even reveals how many accounts with the same password have already been hacked.
+When using "Password Check", the program lists your compromised passwords according to their weakness, making it clear that any vulnerabilities detected should be rectified immediately.
+Using data from Have I Been Pwned?, the program even reveals how many accounts with the same password have already been hacked.

-One outstanding feature offered by Kaspersky Password Manager is the ability to create data sets for applications.
-In this way, it's possible to integrate the service's autofill functions into any programs on the desktop which might require logins.
-Unfortunately, this doesn't work as well with the apps themselves as we had hoped and we were unable to add most applications.
-Even when we succeeded and the data sets were saved, the login data had to be copied manually to the appropriate fields.
+One outstanding feature Kaspersky Password Manager offers is the ability to create data sets for installed programs.
+This makes it possible to use its autofill capabilities for any app that requires a login.
+Unfortunately, this doesn't work as well with the apps as we had hoped and we were unable to activate it for most programs.
+Even when the data sets were saved, the login data had to be manually copied to the relevant fields.

 Regrettably, you won't find much beyond the basics with Kaspersky Password Manager.
-One feature that would be useful would be an automatic password changer, such as in Dashlane, as uncommon as this might be.
-More frustrating is that there's no sharing functionality for passwords, notes, or other data sets.
+One feature that would be useful is an automatic password changer, such as in Dashlane.
+More frustrating is that it isn't possible to share passwords, notes, or other data sets.
 The ability to save login data for applications also needs some work.

-As mentioned earlier, we missed the ability to customize how our data sets were organized.
-Other password managers allow users to add their own fields or configure settings, such as the need to re-enter the master password when accessing certain data sets.
+As mentioned earlier, it's disappointing that users can't customize how data sets are organized.
+Other password managers allow users to add their own fields or configure settings, such as the need to re-enter the master password to access certain data sets.
 With Kaspersky, you're limited to the default settings.

 Extra security features, like the ability to encrypt data on your computer with a mouseclick, are also nowhere to be found.

-We missed the ability to create user-defined fields in Kaspersky Password Manager.
+We missed the ability to create custom fields in Kaspersky Password Manager.

-Overall, Kaspersky Password Manager scored thanks to its reliable autofill (at least with websites), however, this is what we expect from a password manager.
-The basics are all provided for, but the software would profit from greater wealth in terms of features.
+Overall, Kaspersky Password Manager scored thanks to its reliable autofill (at least with websites), however, this is the minimum that we expect from a password manager.
+The basics are all there, but the software could do with some extras.

 Features